-Understanding what is the best way to brush your teeth is key to keeping your teeth and gums healthy, which is important for overall health.
+Knowing what is the best way to brush your teeth plays a major role in keeping your teeth and gums healthy.

 1. Understanding the Need to Brush: A Closer Look at Oral Care Practices

-🦷 Can Dentists Prescribe Medication?
-Uncovering the Limits of Dental Prescriptions
+π¦· Can Dentists Prescribe Medication?
+Exploring the Limits of Dental Prescriptions

 2. Choosing the Right Toothbrush and Toothpaste: The First Step in Effective Oral Care